cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Check-out:** What will I do until the next Weekly?
 One minute timebox per circle member. _(5 minutes)_

 ## Week 10 - Networking And Sharing Time
-In this week you will go through a checklist to see which assets you have to share in your network.
-You will create a time management system that makes sure that you have enough time for networking and sharing.
+In this week you will use a checklist to find more assets that can be shared in the network.
+You will create a time management system that makes sure you have enough time for networking and sharing.
 And you will learn that sometimes listening is more important then sending.

-**Agenda for Week 10:**

 * **Check-in:** What happened since the last check-in?
 What changed in the key results?
 What is slowing me down?
 Two minute timebox per circle member. _(10 minutes)_
 * **Exercise:** [What Can I Contribute?](https://github.com/simondueckert/lernos/blob/master/lernOS%20Guide/en/lernOS-Guide-en.md#what-can-i-contribute) _(20 minutes)_